jurgenfd/wattos/trunk/lib/README.txt

 starlibj_with_source.jarSteve's lib to STAR swing-layout-1.0.jar	Swing related specific for Sjors Webapp.

-NB The binaries here should be CVS checked in as binaries otherwise there might be problems.
+NB The binaries here should be SVN checked in as binaries otherwise there might be problems.